SPECIALTY SURGICAL CENTER

 You will be provided a surgical gown during your procedure.
 Please wear loose, simple, comfortable clothing and comfortable walking shoes.
 Leave all jewelry and contacts at home.
 Please keep in mind what you are having done and bring the appropriate clothes.
 For example, for shoulder surgeries, loose button-up shirts are best, for leg surgeries, loose shorts or pants are recommended.
 Whichever site you are having worked on, wear something that will facilitate a bandage, cast or other type of dressing.
-If you are having a colonoscopy or endoscopy, comfortable street clothes are fine.
 And please remember to leave all valuables at home.

 Day of Surgery